Blue-infosec/MimikatzHoneyToken/README.md

 - Create IDS rules looking for traffic using the fake user and password.
 Also, consider creating IDS rules looking for the NTLM hash of the fake user.
 - Create log alarms looking for failed log on attempts from this user account.

+Check out the wiki for more information on how to use: https://github.com/SMAPPER/MimikatzHoneyToken/wiki